Dinesh Prasad Singh: Political career

 Singh started his political career in the 1990s.
-He has served in the Bihar Legislative Council as the chairman as well as member for 18 years.
+He has served in the Bihar Legislative Council as the chairman as well as a member for 18 years.
 His wife Veena Devi is Member of Parliament from Vaishali.
 She has also served as MLA of Gaighat Bihar, Chairperson of Muzaffarpur, and Vice Chairperson of Muzaffarpur.

 He was close to Anand Mohan Singh in 1995 with Bihar People's Party then and stood 3rd from Sahebganj, Muzaffarpur (Vidhan Sabha constituency), he shifted to Lalu Prasad Yadav, Rashtriya Janata Dal and now he is presently in Janata Dal (United) with Nitish Kumar.
 He won with a record breaking margin, with 90.9% votes under his name.
 He got 5454 votes and his opponent from BJP got just 368 votes out of the total 6000 votes.
-He has for the past 4 times secured his seat by winning with maximum number of margins across India and has been doing it from past 2 decades.
+He has for the past 4 times secured his seat by winning with maximum the number of margins across India and has been doing it from past 2 decades.
 His daughter in law is currently the vice Chairperson of Muzaffarpur.